 The first few laboratory sections are intended to provide the students a demonstration how the different components of the manufacturing systems are integrated and programmed.
-Application of discrete event simulation and optimization techniques in the analysis manufacturing systems will be extensively covered in the Lab.
+Application of discrete event simulation in the analysis manufacturing systems will be covered in the Lab.
 See section 5.3 below for schedules

-Assignment: 20%.
+Assignment: 10%.

-This includes problem solving and reading assignments.
-For the reading assignments, reports have to be prepared using word processing software (MS-Word, Latex) and both paper and electronic copies are to be submitted.
+This includes problem-solving and reading assignments.
 (Assignment problems will be announced on Courselink)